24900064/DL---RNN/README.md

 To develop a Recurrent Neural Network (RNN) model for predicting stock prices using historical closing price data.

 ## Problem Statement and Dataset
-Develop a Recurrent Neural Network (RNN) model for predicting stock prices using historical closing price data.
+A Recurrent Neural Network (RNN) is a type of deep learning model designed to handle sequential data, such as time series like stock prices.
+It processes previous inputs through loops, allowing it to capture temporal dependencies and patterns over time.
+When used for stock price prediction, the RNN analyzes historical price data to learn trends and make future price estimates.
+Its ability to remember information across sequences makes it suitable for modeling the dynamic and seasonal nature of stock markets.
+Overall, RNNs help improve forecast accuracy by leveraging past data to inform future predictions.
 ### train.dataset
 <img width="980" height="238" alt="Screenshot 2026-03-13 104716" src="https://github.com/user-attachments/assets/89dae5a7-1378-4a22-810a-c539e517d93b" />